Tracey Breaks the News: Characterisations

 The show encompasses a wide variety of world leaders and figures portrayed by Ullman.
 "I don't really impersonate them, I just try to interpret them, really."

-Critics found the show’s take on British Prime Minister Theresa May both biting and sympathetic.
-The results of the 2017 general election have left an already beleaguered May searching high and low for any sign that she’s about to be ousted.
-Husband Philip (played by actor Laurence Rickard), is always on hand to lend an ear and offer emotional support whilst partaking in online gambling, betting on how much longer his wife will be prime minister for.
-Ullman describes May's voice as always sounding hysterical.
-"I know that English woman so well.
+Critics found the show's take on British Prime Minister Theresa May to be both biting and sympathetic.
+The results of the 2017 general election left an already beleaguered May searching high and low for any sign that she was about to be ousted.
+Her husband, Philip (played by actor Laurence Rickard), is always on hand to lend an ear and offer emotional support while partaking in online gambling—specifically betting on how much longer his wife will remain Prime Minister.

+Ullman describes May's voice as "always sounding hysterical".
+She further explained: "I know that English woman so well.
 She sort of talks like that.
 It's all very [as Theresa May] 'Well, let's get on, shall we?'
 She's a vicar's daughter from Maidenhead.
-And I know exactly where she’s from.
+And I know exactly where she's from.
 My sister's the same age as her.
 We grew up near her.
-And you couldn't be more different me or Theresa May."
+And you couldn't be more different—me or Theresa May."

 Ullman describes May's look as if Nosferatu and Oscar Wilde had a child.
 "She looks like the vicar from The Barchester Chronicles, the [Anthony] Trollope novel.
 She's just Dickinson looking."

 Ullman admitted to being hesitant playing May right after the election and Grenfell Tower fire, feeling that it was the last thing she (May) needed.
 “I thought, can I do this?
 There's suddenly so much suffering this woman can go through and then Tracey Ullman impersonates her in primetime.
 It's like, leave her alone, you know?
 But then we did it and it was just fabulous fun and the nation needed it."

-Ullman’s Angela Merkel has moved on from her crush on former United States President Barack Obama and has now set her sights on new world leaders such as Canadian Prime Minister Justin Trudeau and French President Emmanuel Macron (played by Ben Willbond), who she Skypes multiple times a day. "[A]nd his eye for the mature sex machine is of no relevance, Birgit, nein.”
+Ullman's Angela Merkel has moved on from her crush on former United States President Barack Obama and has now set her sights on new world leaders such as Canadian Prime Minister Justin Trudeau and French President Emmanuel Macron (played by Ben Willbond), who she Skypes multiple times a day. "[A]nd his eye for the mature sex machine is of no relevance, Birgit, nein.”
 The one leader Angela does not relish conferencing with is United States President Donald Trump, or Herr Trump, as she refers to him.
-“He hates me, and I hate him more!”
+"He hates me, and I hate him more!"